American Conservation Experience: CA AmeriCorps Summer Program (ACE CA - 450 Hour AmeriCorps Professional Development Internship)

-ACE is currently seeking volunteers for 8 full weeks in 2017:
+ACE is currently hiring corps members for an AmeriCorps summer term in 2017:

-An 8-week commitment is required, as your placement on crews will be vital to ACE and your personal growth and experience. *There may be opportunities available to continue with ACE during the 8-week period for the best performing crew members.
+A 450-hour, 14-week commitment is required. *There may be opportunities available to continue with ACE after the 14-week period for the best performing crew members.
 Extensions to service are also dependent on available projects in the field and seasonal constraints.
-Please inquire with ACE staff during the application process and beyond to voice your interest and opinions.
+If you are currently enrolled in school and your schedule conflicts by a few days, please inquire with ACE staff regarding our scheduling.

-Position Description: Offered as an entry-level, short-term opportunity to earn practical and environmental work experience, ACE Conservation Volunteers will spend approximately 8 weeks participating in trail construction, forestry, and environmental restoration projects under the guidance of ACE’s most highly skilled staff members.
-The goal of the position is to accomplish meaningful project work for a variety of agencies while being exposed to various field techniques such as trail construction and maintenance, ecological restoration, dry stone masonry, and Leave-No-Trace principles.
+Position Description: AmeriCorps Professional Development Members will spend just over 3 months training on complex trail construction, forestry, and environmental restoration projects under the guidance of ACE’s most highly skilled staff members.
+The goal of the position is to accomplish meaningful project work for a variety of agencies while becoming proficient in advanced field techniques such as trail construction, ecological restoration, and dry stone masonry.

-All work is physically demanding, sometimes requiring stints in the backcountry and/or extended stays in the field.
+All ACE field work is physically demanding, often requiring stints in the backcountry and/or extended stays in the field.
 This position requires hiking, backpacking, camping and cooking outdoors while at front country and wilderness spike camps.

-Location: Projects throughout the 2017 season will take place at various locations throughout California.
+Location: Field projects will take place at various locations throughout California during the summer of 2017.
 All participants must be flexible and willing to be assigned to a variety of locations and for multiple agencies, wherever community need is the highest.
-Projects awarded to ACE California typically vary in length from 4 days to 4 months so members should expect varied opportunities during their 8-week term.
-It’s likely that 1 - 2 projects would be experienced during an 8 week term.
+Project assignments vary in length from one week to two months so members will experience a range of opportunities during their three-month term.
+Long-term project assignments are necessary to extend advanced training to crew members, as well as invest your skills and commitment to see a project through to completion.
+Often ACE California has a significant focus in the Eastern Sierra Range and Tahoe Basin regions once the climate is favorable to travel to higher elevations.
 Crew members’ project schedule is comprised of multiple short-term 'hitches’ on average 8-11 days long.
 Members return to the same project until completion, and/or to other projects in motion.
-Flexibility is necessary for locations during days-off, as you will spend days-off in potentially housing locations of Santa Cruz, South Lake Tahoe, Southern California(new for 2017), and/or time-off on project sites.
+Flexibility is necessary for locations during days-off, as you will spend days-off in potentially housing locations of Santa Cruz, South Lake Tahoe, Southern California(new for 2016/2017), and/or time-off on project sites.

-Qualifications: ACE Conservation Volunteers should have an established interest in conservation issues and should take joy in tackling challenging situations with a positive mindset.
+Qualifications: AmeriCorps members serving with ACE should have an established interest in conservation issues and should take joy in tackling challenging situations with a positive mindset.
 Applicants must be willing to undertake arduous physical work in all types of weather and terrain, and to participate as a team member dedicated to ACE’s mission.
-ACE Conservation Volunteers is meant as an introduction but also stepping stone to environmental careers and as a gateway to potential advancement within ACE (Corps membership), not only as an interesting and rewarding way to spend several weeks working in beautiful locations.
+ACE’s Conservation Corps program is meant as a stepping stone to environmental careers and as a gateway to potential advancement within ACE, not only as an interesting and rewarding way to spend several weeks working in beautiful locations.
 Drug users, including users of marijuana, should not consider applying as ACE reserves the right to require drug testing and absolutely abhors the presence of drug users in our program.
 ACE intends to be a positive influence and intends to create safe and healthy environments for our members.
 The culture of alcohol and tobacco use is also restricted from ACE property and not supported by our mission of professionalism and personal development.

 - Program is available to US Citizens and Green Card holders only.